solidit/myproject/README.md

 access your ec3 instance in your browser or run this command
 	$ curl http://ec2-54-242-246-245.compute-1.amazonaws.com:8000/ws/

-reboot your instance with "reboot" command
+reboot your instance with "`reboot`" command

 Settting AWS Credentials